-VermisTerra earthworm castings are aged at least 7 years so you get pure, stable black gold.
+VermisTerra earthworm castings are very pure and the benefits to your soil are long term.
 The Standard and Premium castings may be used interchangeably.
 Our Standard earthworm castings are fine with small slivers of organic material ideal for farms, raised beds, trees, shrubs and outdoor gardens.
 Premium earthworm castings are super fine and more efficient, created for seed starting, indoor plants and green house growing.

 What About Expiration and Storage?

 The earthworm castings are just like soil and can withstand any temperature.
 They do not go bad or expire.
 In fact, they get better with time.
 Worm Castings become moist or dry based on the surrounding humidity.
 You can rehydrate by misting with water.

 VermisTerra Tea is best stored between 40-90 degrees Fahrenheit, best not to let it freeze.
 VermisTerra tea has a shelf life of 1-2 years if you keep it stored out of the sun and do not let it freeze.
 Once water is added to the concentrate, feed into the soil within 24 hours.